-Synchronous generators are capable of keeping a transmission circuit energized even after the circuit has separated from the Company system.
+Synchronous generators are capable of keeping a distribution circuit energized even after the circuit has separated from the Company system.
 The Company's automatic restoration equipment could attempt to restore power to the separated circuit with an instantaneous reclose.
 The facility's generator could be damaged, and a system disturbance could result if this were to occur on a circuit which remained energized by the generator.
 To prevent this, modifications to the Company's protection system may be required.
-The facility's generators will not be permitted to automatically re-energize the Company's transmission facilities.
-It will be necessary to transfer trip the facility's generator to allow the restoration of the O&RU system.

-There may be other modifications required by the addition of generation to the Company transmission which are site specific.
-For example, installation of generation at certain points on the transmission system may necessitate replacing circuit breakers at various places or increasing the capacity of certain transmission lines.
+The facility's generators will not be permitted to automatically reenergize the Company's distribution facilities.
+It will be necessary to transfer trip the facility's generator to allow the O&R system to restore.
+There may be other modifications required by the addition of generation to the Company transmission which are site-specific.
+For example, installation of generation at certain points on the distribution system may necessitate replacing circuit breakers at various places or increasing the capacity of certain transmission lines.